ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ### Snapping

-*Makes up 9% of notable resets, 4% of resets.*
+*Makes up 9% of all >0/0 resets, 4% of all resets.*

 - **0/0:** (11%)
   - AiMod incorrectly detecting an object less than 2 ms off as unsnapped